orstavik/cloudflare-tutorial/docs/newChapters/the_law/1_WhatIs_HigherOrderFunctions.md

 A higher-order function (hof) is a function that either takes a function as an argument and/or returns a function as its result.

-## 1. Iterative higher-order functions (function in, data out)
+## WhatIs: FIDO?

-Native Javascript use hofs in many different places:
+FIDO stands for Function In Data Out.
+They are the simplest and most commonly used higher-order functions around.
+Javascript use FIDOs "everywhere":

 * `addEventListener(..)`,
 * `setTimeout(..)`,